jinsuh/phillip/README.md

 - !event ahhhhh 6:42 ET
 You can remove the timezone if you've already set your preference via !timezone

+# !join
+Joins an event if one is scheduled.

+# !leave
+Leave an event if one is scheduled.

 # !reminder
 Shows information about a scheduled event.